Movable Antennas-Assisted Over-the-Air Computation: Dynamic and Static Design: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel MA-empowered AirComp system to reduce computation distortion.
-We provided an efficient MSE minimization solution in an MA-based uplink channel by optimizing the receive antenna positions.
-Simulation results validated the superiority of the proposed MA-based architecture over existing FPA-based ones.
+Two efficient MSE minimization schemes were developed for the MA-based uplink channel by optimizing the receive antenna positions under both a dynamic design based on short-term CSI and a static design based on long-term CSI.
+Simulation results validated the superior performance of the proposed MA-enabled architecture compared with existing FPA systems.